GenAI-CUEE/Estimation-Theory-EE523/Readme.md

-This Github page is a part of **Estimation Theory EE2102523** by *Suwichaya Suwanwimolkul*.

-Our goal is to provide the code-based visualization and exercises to understand the mathematics behind each of the lecture.
+Our goal is to provide the code-based visualization and exercises to understand the mathematics behind each of lectures in **Estimation Theory EE2102523** by *Suwichaya Suwanwimolkul*.

 ### Link to lectures and homeworks